G. Raymond Carlson

 Guy Raymond Carlson (February 17, 1918 – January 29, 1999) was the 10th general superintendent of the Assemblies of God USA (1986–1993).

 Early life and ministry

 Guy Raymond Carlson was born in Crosby, North Dakota, on February 17, 1918.
 He made a public profession of his faith at age 7, began preaching at 15 and received his ministerial credentials at 16.
 Following high school graduation, he went to Western Pentecostal Bible College in Winnipeg, Canada.
 In 1938, Carlson married.
 Carlson began his pastoral ministry in 1940 in Thief River Falls, Minn., and was ordained in 1941.
 Three years later he was elected district presbyter and district Sunday school director.
 In 1948, he was elected superintendent of the Minnesota District.
 At 30, he was the youngest man to serve any district in this capacity.
 He led the district until 1961, when he became president of the church's North Central Bible College in Minneapolis.
-He was assistant general superintendent from 1969-85.
+He was assistant general superintendent from 1969 to 1985.